benmcp/TIL/es2015/arrow-fn.md

 ## Lexical this

 Lexical `this` refers to the `this` relating to the containing function.
-WHy is this important?
+Why is this important?
 The most comnmon example to show this is the following:

 ```javascript